The Magisterium

 Do you see the difference?

 It is a matter of having healthy guardrails.
-What the Protestant reformation did was open the door for men to come up with whatever they wanted to take from Scripture - and making up their own doctrines from it.
+What the Protestant reformation did was open the door for men to come up with whatever they wanted to take from Scripture - and make up their own doctrines from it.

 scholarly experts in the ancient languages, cultures, semantics,